What is Asthma?

 Asthma is a chronic disease that affects the lungs.
 It occurs when the airways narrow, making it difficult to breathe.
 Although there is no cure for asthma, symptoms can be controlled with proper clinical treatment, appropriate use of medication, self-management education, and limited exposure to environmental triggers.

-Asthma affects approximately 25 million people (5.1 million who are children under age 18 years) in the US.[1]
+Asthma affects approximately 25 million people (including over 4.6 million children under the age of 18) in the US.[1]

 Learn more about Hawai’i asthma objectives and strategies in the Hawai‘i Asthma Plan 2030.